pofl/proxymcproxface/termpaper/termpaper.md

     - No response body
 - Endpoint `POST /check`
     - This triggers the checking of all currently known proxy addresses
-    - Accepts an optional integer query parameter 'limit'
+    - Accepts an optional integer query parameter 'limit' **
         - Example: `POST /check?limit=20`
         - Scanning is stopped after _limit_ tested proxies
     - Response `202 Accepted` in case of success.
 202 was chosen here because the check will be run asynchronously in the background.
 So although a response is sent right away the processing of it is actually not finished in that moment.
     - No response body
 - Endpoint `GET /proxies`
     - Takes no query parameters or body content
     - Response `204 No Content` in case of success
         - Body contains a JSON encoded list of proxies and some further information about them, for an example see below
     - Response `500 Internal Server Error` in case something went wrong
         - Body contains short error message
 - Endpoint `GET /providers`
     - Takes no query parameters or body content
     - Response `200 OK` in case of success
         - Body contains a JSON encoded list of provider URLs plus some additional info for each
-    - Response `500 Internal Server Error` in case something went wrong
+    - Response `500 Internal Server Error` in case something went wrong the request body
         - Body contains short error message
 - Endpoint `PUT /providers` __bugged__
     - Overwrite the internally kept list of providers with those provided in the request body
     - Takes no query parameters or body content
     - Response `204 No Content` in case of success
         - Body is empty
-    - Response `500 Internal Server Error` in case something went wrong
+    - Response `400 Bad Request` in case something is wrong with the content of
         - Body contains short error message
 - All other endpoints will be rejected with either _404 Not Found_ or _405 Method Not Allowed_.

+** By instinct, it might feel unintuitive that a POST request has a query string.
+That is normal for GET requests but not for POST requests.
+"Parameters" of POST requests are conventionally submitted as the body.
+The decision of designing the limit parameter as a query string is about semantics.
+The body of a POST request is usually the new entity in a request with creation semantics.
+The semantics of this limit parameter, however, is more of a narrowing of scope for a request with operation invoking semantics.
+Therefore this design has been chosen.

 Example response for `GET /proxies` (reponse truncated for brevity):
 ```